-Effective with the 2002 freshman class, applicants must be high school graduates who have earned 22 or more high school credits, including the following: 4 years of English (English I, II, III, and IV); 3 years of mathematics (Algebra I, Algebra II and Geometry or Integrated Math I, II, and III); 3 years of social studies (chosen from U.S. History, Economics, Government, World Geography and World Civilization); and 3 years of science (credits to include life science, physical science, and earth/space science (at least one lab course); 1⁄2 year health; 1⁄2 year physical education; 1⁄2 year history and appreciation of visual, performing arts.
-Effective with the 2004 freshman class, applicants must have 2 years of the same foreign language in addition to the above listed requirements.
+Applicants must be graduates of a public high school or a certified non-public high school.
+Applicants matriculating from a high school in Kentucky during or after 2012 must have earned 22 or more high school credits, which should include the following: 4 years of English (English I, II, III, and IV); 3 years of mathematics (Algebra I, Algebra II and Geometry or Integrated Math I, II, and III); 3 years of social studies (chosen from U.S. History, Economics, Government, World Geography and World Civilization); and 3 years of science (credits to include life science, physical science, and earth/space science [at least one lab course]); 1⁄2 year health; 1⁄2 year physical education; 1 year of history and appreciation of visual, performing arts; and 2 years of the same foreign language.
+Non-resident applicants are required to fulfill their state's pre-college curriculum regarding credit hours earned in high school.

-In addition to these requirements, it is recommended that students take additional high school courses in foreign languages, the arts, science, mathematics and computer literacy.
+In addition to these requirements, it is recommended that students take additional high school courses in foreign languages, the arts, science, and mathematics.